Chicken Salad—So Easy to Make!

 • All forms of onions are toxic to dogs - raw, cooked, or powdered.
 The toxicity appears to be dose-dependent, so larger quantities are more dangerous.

-• Onion toxicity can cause symptoms like vomiting, diarrhea, weakness, pale gums, elevated heart rate, and breathing difficulties in dogs.
+• Onion toxicity can cause these symptoms: vomiting, diarrhea, weakness, pale gums, elevated heart rate, and breathing difficulties in dogs.
 It can take 3-5 days after ingestion for signs to appear.

 • Some breeds like Japanese breeds (Akita, Shiba Inu) may be more susceptible to onion toxicity.
-So it's best to avoid giving any onions to dogs.
+So please DO NOT FEED any onions to dogs.

 Watch Out for Garlic, Too - The ODOR is NOT Good for Dogs